WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Atmospheric/BME280/index.md

 * Filter is turned off.
 * Standby period is set to 0.5 milliseconds.

 In interrupt mode, the `updateInterval` defines the number of milliseconds between samples.
-By default, this is set to the `MINIMUM_POLLING_PERIOD` and this places the sensor in interrupt mode.
+By default, this is set to the `MinimumPollingPeriod` and this places the sensor in interrupt mode.
 Setting the `updateInterval` to 0 milliseconds places the sensor in polling mode.

 `humidityChangeNotificationThreshold`, `temperatureChangeNotificationThreshold` and `pressureChangedNotificationThreshold` define the thresholds for the interrupts (events).
 Any changes in the temperature, humidity and pressure readings that exceed the respective thresholds will generate the appropriate event.